The Best Water Parks in America, according to Google Maps

 They would have undergone a very different kind of training and physical conditioning to hone their elite skills for the purpose of killing their fellow Europeans, in a war between states whose rulers were, in some cases, cousins.

-For me, the obscene absurdity of the so-called Great War isn’t found in the fact closely-related cousins could inflict such horrors upon their own closely-related European peoples.
-But rather, that the people of Europe could have done it all over again less than 30 years later – with far worse destruction of treasure and human lives.
+The tragic absurdity of the so-called Great War isn’t found in the fact closely-related cousins could inflict such horrors upon their own closely-related European peoples.
+But rather, that the people of Europe could have done it all over again less than 30 years later – with far greater loss of treasure and human lives.

 As the United Kingdom prepares to leave the European Union, it is important to remember that the peace that has existed there is not to be taken for granted.
 Rather, it has required an enormous change of attitudes in nationalism, jingoism, and xenophobia, and continual efforts since the end the Second World War to prevent backsliding.